 The couple were discovered the following day, Sunday 22nd February, lying face down on their blanket.
 The bone handled fish knife used in their murder was retrieved from beneath the blanket, partially buried in the sand.

-Parallels in all three cases have been drawn, due to all three attacks occurring remote areas, all on beaches, near water, with lone couples the target, and robbery seemingly not the motive.
+Parallels have been drawn in all three of the above cases, all occurring in remote areas, all on beaches, lone couples the target, the use of rope, with robbery and a sexual angle seemingly not the motive.

-The murders have been thought by some to be the work of the Manson Family, but former gang member Robert Beausoleil, serving life for the murder of Gary Hinman in 1969, as part of the 'Helter Skelter' revolution, has distanced himself from any involvement and no connection has ever been proven.
+The murders have been thought by some to be the work of the Manson Family, but former gang member Robert Beausoleil, serving life for the murder of Gary Hinman in 1969 as part of the 'Helter Skelter' revolution, has distanced himself from any involvement and no connection has ever been proven.

 Many crimes have been drawn into the Zodiac Killer timeline, often with little reason, however, the murder of John Hood, Sandra Garcia, Robert Domingos and Linda Edwards deserve a closer look.

 Viet Hero, Fiancee Found Stabbed, Beaten to Death Couple Discovered Beneath Blanket On Santa Barbara Beach